Summer Safe IT Tips

-Backup your files and devices regularly - doing so, will help you recover the latest version of any lost or damaged data.
-If you backup using a Cloud-based app then if your device is lost or stolen you will have access from any device.
+Backup your files and devices regularly.
+This will help you recover the latest version of any lost or damaged data.
+If you backup using a cloud-based app then if your device is lost or stolen you will have access from any device.

 Stay current on software security updates for your devices.
 All software companies are constantly releasing patches and updates to fix security issues, as well as other flaws discovered in their products.
 These flaws are what virus writers and hackers exploit to gain access to your data.
 Make sure you stay ahead of the hackers and keep you software up-to-date.

 Make sure you have anti-virus software installed on your devices and ensure they are running up-to-date virus definitions.
-Be sure to turn on password or PIN protection for your devices, to ensure your data is much safer if they do get lost or stolen.
+Be sure to turn on password or PIN protection for your devices, to ensure your data is much safer if your device gets lost or stolen.